DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 ### Multiline cells

-By default Grid cells are configured to preserve their height and cutting off long values instead of wrapping them to the next line.
-This behavior can be overridden by specifying `wordWrapEnabled` attribute for the particular column in the `columnExtensions` config of the `Table` plugin.
+By default, the Grid cuts off values that do not fit in a cell.
+Assign true to the Table plugin's `columnExtensions.wordWrapEnabled` property for the required column to enable word wrap.

 .embedded-demo({ "path": "grid-basic/cell-wordwrap", "showThemeSelector": true })